 - a.
-With a hand-held tach on the front of the crankshaft pulley retaining nut or using a strobe type tach, read the front crankshaft pulley rpm at idle. - b.
-Adjust the tachometer using an 2mm Allen head wrench 1/64 (2mm) through the calibration access hole in the rear of the tachometer.
-Zero the tach and bring it to the rpm indicated by the strobe or hand tach (verify rpm at idle and at high speed).
-Adjust the tach as needed.
+With a hand-held tach on the front of the crankshaft pulley retaining nut or with a strobe-type tach, read the front crankshaft pulley rpm at idle. - b.
+Adjust the tachometer with a small Phillips type screwdriver through the calibration access hole in the rear of the tachometer.
+Zero the tach and bring it to the rpm indicated by the strobe or hand tach.
+(Verify the rpm at idle and at high speed).
+(Adjust the tach as needed.)